 AWC is taking action to reduce the density of these feral herbivores through a program of mustering and shooting, combined with trapping of pigs.

-In addition, AWC is building a feral herbivore-proof fence along the coastline and up into the escarpment: this fence will create an 80,000 hectare area of coastal habitat which is free of large feral herbivores (horses, donkeys, buffalo and cattle).
-Feral pigs (which will reinvade the area) will be maintained at insignificant densities by continuous trapping and shooting within the fenced area.
-This will be the only section of coastline on the Gulf of Carpentaria that is free of large feral herbivores.
+In 2018 AWC finished the construction of a fence along the coast and up into the escarpment, establishing an 80,000 hectare area that is free of large feral herbivores (cattle, horses, donkeys): this is the only feral herbivore-free section of the coastline in the Gulf of Carpentaria.
 It represents a major conservation outcome for the region and promises to deliver significant ecological returns for small mammals, sea turtles and other coastal wildlife, particularly those species which rely on the hundreds of square kilometres of interconnected coastal wetlands.